 The Silent Sea takes place in the undefined but not-too-distant future.
 Earth has suffered from extreme drought to the point that people have to line up for water – and how much water depends on your status and the water access card you own.
 A team of space soldiers are recruited to travel to a lunar research station in order to retrieve samples from a failed scientific mission.
 They find something they never could have imagined.

-This show stars a familiar face, Gong Yoo.
+This show stars a familiar face and one of my favourite actors, Gong Yoo.
 You’ll recognize him from Train to Busan and as the much-loved Salesman in Squid Game (the fact that so many people loved him speaks volumes to Gong Yoo’s charisma.
 Because let’s be honest, the Salesman was NOT a good person!).

 I have a soft spot for a good space story and this was exactly that – a VERY good space story.
 As a bonus, if you’re looking for something easy to binge this may be what you want.
 There are only 8 episodes and they’re each under an hour long.
 Perfect for a one or two day Netflix session.